pfheatwole/thesis/source/derivations.rst

      I_{33} &= 0.055 \left( 1 + 8 {h^*}^2 \right) b^3 t^2
    \end{aligned}

-The apparent inertia and apparent moment of inertia matrices are then defined in Barrows equations 1 and 17:
+The apparent mass and apparent moment of inertia matrices are then defined in Barrows equations 1 and 17:

 .. math::
+   :label: apparent_mass_matrix

    \mat{M}_a \defas
      \begin{bmatrix}